 If you are eligible and make 120 consecutive payments (Yes, that’s 10 years) under a qualified repayment plan, the remainder of your loan will be forgiven.

-The 10-year length of time, and the potential to miss payments and drop out of the program, make PSLF my least favorite option.
+The 10-year length of time makes PSLF my least favorite option.
 But, it may work best for your circumstances.
-This is especially true if you are not a teacher or can’t relocate to a low-income school.

 To learn more about PSLF, click here.

 Now, we hopefully made a sizeable dent in your student loan debt!
 Getting better already, right?

 Teacher FI and I were able to eliminate almost $40,000 of our ~$130,000 in student loans by using these programs.
 The PSLF program wasn’t available at the time, but we paid off our remaining loans in less than 10 years, anyway.